-General studies bachelor's degree programs are typically designed for students who left college at some point in the past and want to finish their degrees in order to advance their careers or gain a sense of personal accomplishment.
+General studies bachelor's degree programs are typically designed for students who don't feel any of the typical major fields of study are for them.
+They are also geared towards students who left college at some point in the past and want to finish their degrees in order to advance their careers or gain a sense of personal accomplishment.
 Some programs require prior college enrollment for admission.

 Find schools that offer these popular programs

 - Liberal Arts and Sciences

 Career Path: Customer Service Rep

 Graduates with bachelor's degree in general studies can also pursue careers in customer service.

 Although the majority of customer service representative jobs don't require a college degree, the BLS explains that employers increasingly seek a more skilled workforce.
 Some specialized positions in customer service require a degree, and the broad liberal arts education one gets from a general studies bachelor's degree program can be helpful in this profession because workers need good communication and problem-solving skills.

 Customer service representatives are responsible for addressing and solving customer complaints and issues.
 While most representatives do their work over the phone, some may be required to interact with customers in person or via email, and many companies also provide live web chat services.

 The number of jobs for customer service representatives should increase by 10% from 2014 to 2024, as predicted by the BLS.
 The median salary for this position was $32,300 in 2016.

 Customer service jobs are rapidly growing due to the increase of telephone call centers.
 From 2014-2024, workers in this field should expect to see job growth of about 39% in these call centers specifically.